 On the lobby level (4th floor) you find the Twin Crafts Market and also a Bar.
 The market offers a variety of quick snacks and coffee.
 This is a great option if you are on the go and need something really quick.
 Adjacent to the market is the Twin Crafts Bar which opens just before breakfast ends and is open until midnight.
 The perfect spot to hang out and enjoy a cocktail while unwinding from your flight or meeting.

 One level lower, on the third floor, you find the Quail & Crane restaurant which also features a Sushi Bar.
 The opening hours of the Sushi Bar are different from the restaurant’s opening hours.
-Exact times can be found here.
+The exact times can be found here.

 The club itself is beautiful and well designed and located in the corner of the building.
 This gives you even better views from the windows onto the tarmac of the nearby International Terminal.
 You won’t be able to see the runways as you are to low.
 On the shelves inside the Grand Club are many interesting books about aviation and San Francisco.
 If you have club access come here and grab a book while watching the airport.
 One of the shelves had different kinds of games for you to use.
 Ideal if you have to entertain young kids.